HimanshuMittal01/nlp-basics/Introduction and word vectors/README.md

-"Genism word vector visualization.ipynb" is file taken from http://web.stanford.edu/class/cs224n/index.html
+All the files are taken from http://web.stanford.edu/class/cs224n/index.html

-This is a basic introduction to gensim module
+There is no intent of harming anyone or copying material for commercial use.
+I just want to improve my understanding of natural language processing and write experimental code.